JCBucio/MagnetoPy/README.md

 ## Installation
 Download the [zip file](https://github.com/JCBucio/MagnetoPy/archive/refs/heads/main.zip) or use `git clone` to clone the repository to a working directory (e.g., `/Users/jcbucio/MagnetoPy/`).
 All scripts will be run from this directory, and all new files will be generated here.

-- **Important:** To get the `magnetopy.exe` file please contact me to jcbucio.geo@gmail.com, withot this file you will have to install the dependencies and run the program with the `magnetopy.py` file.
+- **Important:** To get the `magnetopy.exe` file please contact me to jcbucio.geo@gmail.com, without this file you will have to install the dependencies and run the program with the `magnetopy.py` file.

 Once you have the executable file you can put it wherever you want in your filesystem, you can add it to your desktop for convenience purposes.
 The rest of the files are the source code of the program.